blowfishpro/B9-Aerospace/README.md

 If you are experiencing out of memory crashes in the game with this mod, we recommend you install the Active Texture Management mod.
 You can find it here: [forums](http://forum.kerbalspaceprogram.com/threads/59005)

+B9 Aerospace includes an up-to-date ATM config for B9, the one included in ATM should be removed.

+While we take pains to ensure the parts are balanced in the stock drag model, we all use either NEAR or FAR.
+The stock drag model is unsupported.
+See below for links.

 ___________________________________